Language

 Regula

-Worth noting: Regula was named a #1 performer in NIST Age Estimation and ranked among the top three providers for Challenge 25 and Child Online Safety scenarios.
+Worth noting: In the current NIST FATE AEV results, Regula ranks first on age estimation and among the top algorithms in the Challenge 25 and Child Online Safety scenarios.

 That depth comes from Regula’s in-house biometric and document technologies, biometric attack testing, decades of ID document forensics expertise, and experience with border control use cases.